-Bobby R. Burchfield is the co-managing partner of McDermott Will & Emery LLP’s Washington, D.C., office.
+Bobby R. Burchfield is a partner at King & Spalding’s Washington, D.C., office.
 An accomplished trial lawyer who has never lost a jury trial, Bobby has an active litigation practice representing major corporations in cases throughout the country.

 In 1992, Burchfield was General Counsel to President George H.W.
 Bush’s re-election campaign.
 He has represented many public officials in campaign finance, ethics, and litigation matters.
 He argued before the United States Supreme Court on behalf of the Republican National Committee and other political parties in their challenge to the McCain-Feingold status in McConnell v.
 Federal Election Commission, 124 S. Ct.
 619 (2003).
 By appointment of President George W. Bush, he served on the Antitrust Modernization Commission, which issued its Report and Recommendations on April 2, 2007.

 In addition to CrossroadsGPS, Burchfield serves on the Board of Trustees of Wake Forest University, the Dean’s Advisory Board of George Washington Law School, and the Board of the Georgetown Pediatric Center.
 He obtained his B.A. in Economics and Politics from Wake Forest in 1976, and his J.D. from George Washington Law School, where he was Editor-in-Chief of the Law Review, in 1979.

 Sally Vastola is a member of Nixon Peabody’s Government Relations & Public Policy Practice.
 She works with attorneys across the firm to advise clients on legislative and regulatory policies in the areas of tax, international trade, healthcare, financial services regulation and energy.